rizac/eGSIM/egsim/api/README.md

 # Developers README

-This Django App (i.e., basically a standalone Python package that can be plugged to a Django project) implements the basic eGSIM API.
+This Django App (standalone Python package that can be plugged to a Django project) implements the basic eGSIM API.

-Because Django is implemented for web page application, a couple of tweaks were needed to adapt it to a REST framework.
-Other solutions (e.g. installing django-rest-framework) did not convince us.

 As in any Django app, everything starts in `urls.js`.
 As you can see, urls strings are actually implemented in `views.py`. the reason